 Giving Less for More: Members of Political Parties in Israel

-- Written By: Dr. Ofer Kenig, Prof. Gideon Rahat, Michael Philippov, Or Tuttnauer
+- Written By: Prof. Ofer Kenig, Prof. Gideon Rahat, Michael Philippov, Or Tuttnauer

 - Publication Date: